45kb/LicenseApi-php/README.md

 Install [PHPunit](https://phpunit.de/) on your machine

-Clone this repository smoewhere on your machine
+Clone this repository on your machine in a folder of your choice.

 # Test
 From the terminal, enter the repository directory: